jmuzsik/blog/content/it/docker-overview.md

 #### Ease of use

-- anyone can package an app on their laptop which can run unmodifid on any public cloud, private cloud, or even bare metal
+- anyone can package an app on their laptop which can run unmodified on any public cloud, private cloud, or even bare metal
   - "build once, run anywhere"

 #### Speed